barreratoribiolaura/AdivinaLaPalabra/README.md

 ## Developers

-This repository has been developed by Pau Fandos.
+This repository has been developed by Laura Barrera.

 ## Requirements